How Does Dexpanthenol Work?

 - – Treatment of adynamic ileus: 500 mg (2 mL) intramuscularly.
 Repeat in 2 hours and then every 6 hours as needed until all danger of adynamic ileus has passed.

 - – Intravenous administration: Dexpanthenol Injection 2 mL (500 mg) may be mixed with bulk I.V. solutions such as glucose or Lactated Ringer’s and slowly infused intravenously.

-There are no contraindications for dexpanthenol.
-Precaution should be taken in those who are pregnant or breastfeeding as it is unknown whether this drug may cause fetal or infant harm.
-Speak with your doctor prior to use.
+There are no known contraindications for dexpanthenol.
+Precaution should be taken by individuals who are pregnant or breastfeeding, as it is unknown whether this drug may cause fetal or infant harm.
+Please consult with your doctor prior to use.

 There are multiple medications that can interact with dexpanthenol.
-Make sure to bring a list of medications and any other products you may be talking to your healthcare provider.
-This will help avoid any possible interactions.
+Make sure to bring a list of current medications and supplements when talking to your healthcare provider so they can review and avoid any possible interactions.